ipspace/blog/content/posts/2021/11/bgp-multipath-netsim-tools.md

 ## Testing Other Platforms

-Another beauty of *netsim-tools* is the ease of changing network devices or virtualization providers.
+Another beauty of *netlab* is the ease of changing network devices or virtualization providers.
 All I had to do to replace Arista EOS with Cisco IOSv was two extra parameters in the **netlab up** command:

 ```
 netlab up baseline.yml --device iosv --provider libvirt
 ```

 A few minutes later, I had an identically configured lab, this time running Cisco IOS.
-I could have repeated the same tests on [over a dozen devices supported by *netsim-tools*](https://netsim-tools.readthedocs.io/en/latest/platforms.html) (if only I had all the necessary Vagrant boxes installed)
+I could have repeated the same tests on [over a dozen devices supported by *netlab*](https://netsim-tools.readthedocs.io/en/latest/platforms.html) (if only I had all the necessary Vagrant boxes installed)

 **Coming up next**: fixing suboptimal BGP routing with *additional paths* functionality.